Travel guide

 Photo: Amar Preciado · Pexels

-How many GB do you need for your getaway?
+How many GB you need for your getaway

 It depends on the number of days and how much you use Maps and social media.
-As a quick reference: for a weekend, 1-2 GB is enough, and for a full week of moving around a lot, 3 to 5 GB is more than enough if you use hotel WiFi at night.
+As a quick reference: for a weekend, 1-2 GB is enough, and for a full week of heavy movement, between 3 and 5 GB is plenty if you use hotel WiFi at night.

-The biggest consumer in CDMX is Google Maps with active navigation, because you'll be using it a lot between the metro, taxis, and the city's long distances.
-WhatsApp, Instagram, and looking for restaurants consume little in comparison.
+The biggest data consumer in CDMX is Google Maps with active navigation, because you'll rely heavily on it between the subway, taxis, and the city's long distances.
+WhatsApp, Instagram, and searching for restaurants consume little in comparison.
 This table gives you an honest guide:

 Duration Estimated usage Recommended GB